UK MPs say Liberty Steel operations threatened by poor governance - NewsBreak

 GFG said in a statement that it has already implemented a range of measures to deal with matters raised in the report.

-The lawmakers also said GFG and Liberty had failed to publish financial accounts despite repeated promises to do so.
-"We are not satisfied that Sanjeev Gupta is adequately addressing the many fundamental issues and ... this poses a threat to the long-term prospects of Liberty Steel UK," they said.
+The report also said GFG and Liberty had failed to publish financial accounts despite repeated promises to do so.
+“We are not satisfied that Sanjeev Gupta is adequately addressing the many fundamental issues and ... this poses a threat to the long-term prospects of Liberty Steel UK,” it said.

 In mid-May, Britain launched an investigation into suspected fraud and money laundering at the GFG Alliance.